-EV charging for all
+Electric vehicle smart charging for all

-Consumers' confidence in a smooth charging experience will be central to Britain's transition to clean electric vehicles.
+Consumers' confidence in a smooth EV charging experience will be central to Britain's transition to clean electric vehicles.
 Drivers will want to know they can charge up whenever they need and get a fair deal.

-The EV charging challenge
+The smart charging challenge

 Features at a glance

-Supporting EV smart charging
+Supporting smart charging

 Proportional load control

-Functionality already exists to support this.
+Functionality already exists to enable load balancing of energy usage.

-How we can support EV smart charging
+How we can support smart charging

 Benefits of using the DCC to support smart charging for electric vehicles

 A fair, easy to use service